lvoytek/ubuntu-maintainers-handbook/TeamMigrationTriage.md

 We'd not expect the triager to have a deeper look.
 If something looks really odd and seems it needs a deeper look, bring it up at the next post standup discussion.
-Chances are high thta someone will recognize an ongoing effect of uploads or infrastructure.
+Chances are high that someone will recognize an ongoing effect of uploads or infrastructure.

 Only if that does not resolve it we will create a proper bug for it, tag it